MonishaMathi/Accenture-Data-Analytics-and-Visualization-Virtual-Internship-/README.md

 Category
 Data Cleaning:
 Clean the data by:
-removing rows that have values which are missing, changing the data type of some values within a column, and removing columns which are not relevant to this task.
+.removing rows that have values which are missing, .changing the data type of some values within a column, .removing columns which are not relevant to this task.
 Think about how each column might be relevant to the business question you’re investigating.
 If you can’t think of why a column may be useful, it may not be worth including it.
-End result will be three cleaned data set :
+End result will be three cleaned data set : Refer Cleaned-dataset.xlsx file

 Reaction Types
 Reactions